ska-telescope/sdp-workflows-procfunc/src/workflows/delivery/README.md

 a processing block pod will be created in the `sdp` namespace, which will run the delivery workflow.
 (See [ska-sdp CLI usage](https://developer.skao.int/projects/ska-sdp-config/en/latest/cli.html#usage).)

+Note that each workflow may come with multiple versions.
+Always use the latest number, unless you know a specific version that suits your needs.
+(The Changelog at the end of this page may help to decide.)

 ## Creating a GCP storage bucket to receive the data

 The steps to create a GCP storage bucket for the delivery workflow are as